The Deutschland-Ticket - Cheap Travel Throughout Germany

 FAQ - D-Ticket

-Please note that a Deutschlandticket is always valid for one calendar month (January, February…).
+Please note that a Deutschlandticket is always valid for one calendar month (January, February, etc.).
 For example if you buy a ticket on the 15th of a month, it will be valid until the end of that same month.
 Unlike other types of monthly passes, it will not be valid until the 15th of the following month.

-You always have to pay the same amount no matter when you buy the ticket, e.g. someone who buys the ticket on the 1st of the month has to pay €58.
-Someone who buys the ticket on the 15th of the month will be charged the same amount, even though they have less time to use it.
+You always have to pay the same amount regardless of when you buy the ticket.
+For example, someone who buys the ticket on the 1st of the month pays €58 – the same as someone who buys it on the 15th, even though they have fewer days to use it.

-Attention: The Deutschlandticket is only available on a subscription basis.
-If you do not cancel your subscription by the 10th of a month the contract will be automatically renewed for the following month.
+Attention: The Deutschlandticket is only available as a subscription.
+If you do not cancel your subscription by the 10th of a month, it will automatically renewed for the following month.
+Payment is automatically debited from your bank account at the beginning of each month.

 Please note!

-The Deutschland-Ticket is personal.
-Only you can use it.
+- The Deutschland-Ticket is personal – only you can use it.

 The Deutschland-Ticket can be used on regional trains and buses (SPNV) and on local public transport (ÖPNV) throughout Germany.